magpie-ea/magpie-backend/README.md

 If you encounter any bugs during your experiments please [submit an issue](https://github.com/x-ji/ProComPrag/issues).

 A live version of the server is currently deployed at https://procomprag.herokuapp.com

+For the documentation of the entire _babe project, please refer to the [project site](https://b-a-b-e.github.io/babe_site)

 # Server Documentation
 This section documents the server program.